" "

 Increasing access to healthy, affordable food

 About 10% of families in the US face hunger and food insecurity — defined as a lack of consistent access to enough food for an active, healthy life.
-Due to the persistent effects of redlining and segregation, food insecurity is more prevalent in Black and Hispanic communities, particularly for families with children.
+By financing grocery stores in food deserts, for example, BlueHub helps developers bring fresh food to where its needed most.

 Our healthy food financing work